LuchoLeonel/100-solidity-questions/solidity-questions.md

 But can they can be used as a parameter for internal or private functions since they are not exposed to the outside through the contract’s ABI, they can take parameters of internal types like mappings or storage references.

 6. What is an inflation attack in ERC4626?
+In DeFi Vaults are pools of funds with an associated strategy that aim to maximize returns on the assets inside the vault.
 ERC4626 is an extension of ERC20 that proposes a standard interface for token vaults.
 In exchange for the assets deposited into an ERC4626 vault, a user receives shares.
 These shares can later be burned to redeem the corresponding underlying assets.
 The number of shares a user gets depends on the amount of assets they put in and on the exchange rate of the vault.
 This exchange rate is defined by the current liquidity held by the vault.
 When depositing tokens, the number of shares a user gets is rounded down.
 Attack scenario:
 A hacker back-runs the transaction of an ERC4626 pool creation.